Joining the Catholic Church

 Special Considerations for Married Individuals

 Joining the Catholic Church offers married couples a unique and profound privilege: the opportunity to receive the Sacrament of Matrimony.
 This sacred union is not just a ceremonial commitment but a covenant blessed by God, gracing your marriage with divine love and guidance.
-To prepare for this blessed sacrament, couples not yet married in the Church will participate in a marriage preparation class.
-This essential step not only enriches your relationship but aligns your union with the rich teachings and traditions of the Church, ensuring a harmonious and spiritually fulfilling life together.
+Marriage preparation in the Church is available to all couples seeking to be married in the Church — speak with the OCIA coordinator to learn more.

 Strengthening Your Faith and Preparing for the Sacraments